 Another option is to use your leftover herbs to flavor your butter by melting it and cooking with your chosen herbs.
 Test it out by adding in some spring herbs to this Garlic Butter Shrimp Scampi recipe.

 Finally, try adding in some herbs to your dressings when you are making rice salads.
 This Beet, Kale and Jasmine Rice is a good example of how spring herbs can be added into salad dressings.
-Stay tuned to Success® Rice for even more kitchen tips and recipes.
+Stay tuned to Success® Rice for even more kitchen tips and recipes like this Spanish rice recipe.